Our Mission

 About

 Since co-founding Lawyers for Nature in 2019, Paul has been at the forefront of re-imagining the law for Nature.
-He represents Nature and Nature protectors in courts and uses the lessons learned from these experiences to show why our legal system is fundamentally misaligned with Nature.
+He represents Nature and Nature protectors in our courts and uses the lessons learned from these experiences to show how our legal system has been fundamentally at odds with Nature.
 Paul has become a leading voice for Rights of Nature in the UK.
-In hundreds of talks, workshops, podcasts and interviews, he strongly advocates for our legal system to come into alignment with Nature and actively support the protection and restoration of the natural world.
+Through hundreds of talks, workshops, podcasts, and interviews, Paul passionately advocates for our legal system to come into alignment with Nature and to actively support the protection and restoration of the natural world.

 Paul lives on a boat on the River Roding in East London.
-In 2019 he founded the River Roding Trust and he works passionately and tirelessly to protect and restore the river, uphold its rights and speak for its interests.
-Paul’s relationship towards the river also provides numerous practical examples of the way in which our current legal and regulatory system is failing and how Nature guardianship can provide a practical, legal and philosophical way forward.
+In 2019, he founded the River Roding Trust, where he works passionately and tirelessly to protect and restore the river, uphold its rights, and speak for the river’s interests.
+Paul’s relationship towards the river also provides us with practical examples of the way in which our current legal and regulatory system is failing and how Nature guardianship can instead provide a practical, legal, and philosophical way forward.

 Founder, Managing Director